 March 26, 2014

-When I travel I always try to find things to do off the beaten path, so when I went to Las Vegas for WIPP (a photography conference) I couldn’t resist to ask my Vegas wedding photographer friends Emily and Jessie to give me some advice on things to do.
-Both these wonderful ladies told me to go see the Wild Horses at Cold Creek and after some research it was on the list of things to do near Las Vegas.
+When I travel I always try to find things to do off the beaten path.
+When I went to Las Vegas for WIPP (a photography conference) I couldn’t resist asking my Vegas wedding photographer friends that live there to give me some advice on things to do.
+They told me to go see the Wild Horses at Cold Creek.
+After some research, it was on the list of things to do near Las Vegas.

-At 6,500 feet you’ll find snow covered mountains in Cold Creek, NV until around the end of April.
+At 6,500 feet you’ll find snow-covered mountains in Cold Creek, NV until around the end of April.
 Cold Creek gets its name from the cold spring water that runs thru the valley and feeds into three ponds located there.
 From what I’ve read people get their power from generators and solar power because there is no power there still to this day.
 No phone service other than limited cell phone reception as well, but they say the owners love it this way.

-Wild horses of Cold Creek thank you for letting me spend a day with you, its defiantly an experience I’ll remember!
+Wild horses of Cold Creek thank you for letting me spend a day with you, it’s defiantly an experience I’ll remember!